artsiomkorzun/1brc-walkthrough/Walkthrough.md

 | 18.4 | Graal AOT: -H:TuneInlinerExploration=1            |           1.433 ± 0.002 |

 ### 19 - Branchy Min/Max
-The other side of branchless code is that, it is usually more heavy than branchy code.
+The other side of branchless code is that, it is usually heavier than branchy code.
 If the branches are taken rarely or frequently, they can perform better.
 It gives us an idea that we can try using branches to compute min/max for temperatures instead of `Math.min` and `Math.max` methods.